Salybia Constituency

 Since Dominica’s independence in 1978, the Salybia Constituency has had a complex electoral history, often dominated by the Dominica Labour Party (DLP) and challenged by the United Workers Party (UWP).
 Below is a chronological summary of its elected representatives:

-Former lecturer and Kalinago Council member, focusing on climate resilience, digital literacy, and housing projects through national development programs.
+- Cozier Frederick (2019–Present, DLP): Former lecturer and Kalinago Council member.
+Advocates for climate resilience, digital literacy, and housing development, embedding the Territory’s interests within wider national development policies.

 These individuals have served as the elected representatives for the Salybia Constituency in the House of Assembly of Dominica.
-Their tenures reflect the political dynamics and shifts within the constituency over the years.
+Their tenures reflect the political dynamics and shifts within the constituency over the decades.

 Historical and Cultural Significance

 The Salybia Constituency is the political cradle of Dominica’s Kalinago people, who trace their ancestral roots across the Eastern Caribbean.
 The area was formally set aside in 1903 as the Carib Reserve, later renamed the Kalinago Territory in 2015.
-Its governance is shared between the Member of Parliament and the Kalinago Council, the elected Kalinago Chief, elected by the local community under the Kalinago Territory Act.
+The governance is shared between the Member of Parliament and the Kalinago Council, the elected Kalinago Chief chosen by the local community under the Kalinago Territory Act.

 Natural features such as Isulukati Waterfall, L’Escalier Tête Chien, and the Kalinago Heritage Trail add to the eco-tourism potential of the area.
 The Waitukubuli National Trail: Segment #6 intersects this constituency, bringing hikers and researchers to explore its biodiversity and Indigenous legacy.